Recruitment for Charities and NGO's

 What fills the gap instead:

-At manager and director level, none of these is good enough.
+- Candidates from political backgrounds who struggle with the pace and structure of organisational life, where the skills that work in Westminster do not always transfer At manager and director level, none of these is good enough.
 The work demands people who can do all of it, and who chose the charity sector because the cause matters to them, not because it was available.

 Finding that person through a job advertisement is optimistic.
 Finding them through a network built inside the sector is how it actually works.